 GeneCards Summary for HCAR2 Gene

 HCAR2 (Hydroxycarboxylic Acid Receptor 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include nicotinic acid receptor activity.
+Diseases associated with HCAR2 include Pellagra and Diversion Colitis.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and nicotinic acid receptor activity.
 An important paralog of this gene is HCAR3.

 Acts as a high affinity receptor for both nicotinic acid (also known as niacin) and (D)-beta-hydroxybutyrate and mediates increased adiponectin secretion and decreased lipolysis through G(i)-protein-mediated inhibition of adenylyl cyclase.
 This pharmacological effect requires nicotinic acid doses that are much higher than those provided by a normal diet.
 Mediates nicotinic acid-induced apoptosis in mature neutrophils.
 Receptor activation by nicotinic acid results in reduced cAMP levels which may affect activity of cAMP-dependent protein kinase A and phosphorylation of target proteins, leading to neutrophil apoptosis.
 The rank order of potency for the displacement of nicotinic acid binding is 5-methyl pyrazole-3-carboxylic acid = pyridine-3-acetic acid > acifran > 5-methyl nicotinic acid = acipimox >> nicotinuric acid = nicotinamide.